 Deviations from point 1 of the Code of Practice: None

 Long-range target rates of return are set for the business with a basis in adopted strategies and objectives.
 These are determinative for the bank’s concrete goals, risk limits and capital management framework, budgets etc. Where it is natural to do so, risk-adjusted targets are set and the required rate of return reflects the various risks incurred by the bank.
-Risk and capital management are an integral part of the bank’s management process and value creation.
+Assessments of risk and capital are an integral part of the bank’s management process and value creation.

 Guidelines and various measurement variables have been developed by which the business units are monitored and managed in order to achieve the business goals.
 Forecasting and budget management are also utilised as effective tools for attaining the strategic objectives.

 SpareBank 1 SMN wishes to promote a sustainable development of society through responsible business operations, which includes giving due consideration to ethics, the environment and social matters.
 A distinct strategy for managing the bank’s corporate social responsibility (CSR) has been established.